jouellnyc/hiletgo_sdcard_reader/README.md

 os.sync()
 ```

-Issues 2 and 3 overlap but are not fully 'work aroundable'...Really the device was so difficult to use, it's not worth it.
+Issues 2 and 3 overlap but are not fully 'work aroundable'...Really the DEV KIT C was so difficult to use, it's not worth it.

 ---